apache/mesos/docs/maintenance.md

 are still sent for this machine.

 When maintenance is triggered by the operator, all agents on the machine are told to shutdown.
-These agents are subsequently removed from the master, which causes tasks to be updated as `TASK_LOST`.
-Any agents from machines in maintenance are also prevented from registering with the master.
+These agents are removed from the master, which means that a `TASK_LOST` status update will be sent for every task running on each of those agents.
+The scheduler driver's `slaveLost` callback will also be invoked for each of the removed agents.
+Any agents on machines in maintenance are also prevented from re-registering with the master in the future (until maintenance is completed and the machine is brought back up).

 ### Completing maintenance